ActivTrak: History

-In 2019, ActivTrak raised $20 million in a Series A round of funding with Elsewhere Partners, a growth-stage venture capital firm that principally invests in B2B startups.
+In 2019, ActivTrak raised $20 million in a Series A round of funding with Elsewhere Partners, a growth-stage venture capital firm that principally invests in business-to-business startups.
+Elsewhere Partners stated they supported moving the company's headquarters to Austin, while still maintaining an office in Dallas.
 Rita Selvaggi assumed the role of CEO.
 In 2020, ActivTrak raised $50M in a Series B round of funding with Sapphire Ventures and Elsewhere Partners.
-The company also introduced the ActivTrak Productivity Lab, an online resource about workforce productivity research, industry benchmark data, and best practices.